-I often get asked what inspired me to start my jewellery line, and what I can say now, looking back at my life, is that I was always destined to do something creative.
+Looking back at my life, I can see that I was always destined to do something creative.
 I had a brilliant childhood, growing up in Trinidad & Tobago, surrounded by 3 close siblings and hardworking but extremely supportive parents.
 From a very young age, I was encouraged to explore my interests and engaged in many fulfilling and varied hobbies, including reading, playing the piano, drawing, sewing, stamp collecting, ballet, creative writing, and just generally making things.
 Random things.
 My earliest memory of something I made was a pair of slippers out of scraps of leftover carpet, aged 6.
 I was so proud of my creation.
 My siblings were somewhat less impressed.

 I was a very academic child and excelled through my studies at school, eventually leaving secondary school, aged 18, with A-level distinctions in Biology, Chemistry and Mathematics.
 Great foundations for starting a jewellery business!
 But underpinning my academic achievements was this rogue creative streak (what TV serial killer Dexter would have called my 'dark passenger') that consumed much of my time and imagination when not at school.
 When I left Trinidad to go to university in Miami, I went in declaring a Biology major and came out 4 years later with a Fine Arts degree.
 My dark passenger would not be ignored.